 - Demonstrated willingness to take the most advantage of the Fellowship: e.g., to attend ALL trainings and workshops, and take advantage of publishing opportunities.

 Applicants will be assessed based on a multi-round selection process, in which the applicant pool grows smaller in each round.
-The assessment process will involve Editorial Director Jyothi Natarajan, and Open City Editor Noel Pangilinan, as well as an outside jury comprised of literary and journalism professionals.
+The assessment process will involve Lily Philpott, Director of Programs and Partnerships, and Senior Editor Noel Pangilinan, as well as an outside jury comprised of literary and journalism professionals.
 Finalist applicants will be interviewed in person or online, depending on COVID-19 related safety measures upheld by the Workshop.